 Though we tried to avoid plastic, a good quality storage box will last for a long time and is the lightest option.
 You can use it to store your cooking gear and then to keep leftover food in.
 It’s airtight so you don’t need to worry about spillages either.

 Put a selection of your favourite herbs into a ziplock bag to season your meals.
 It weighs nothing but makes camping stove cooking much tastier.

-This really is our baby.
 The Fujifilm Xt-30 is such a great option for a travel camera because it’s lightweight, small and robust but takes absolutely stunning shots.
 Both photo and video are amazing and the AF recognition is groundbreaking.
 If you’re looking to take a camera on your camping trips, we’d highly recommend the Xt-30!